MileHacker Logo

 • Photography:

-Baían Azul a popular local escape and a must-visit for its natural beauty.
+Baían Azul a popular local escape and a must-visit because of its natural beauty.

 • Coastal Cliffs:

-The coastal cliffs around Baían Azul a famous geological feature, produced by erosion and dramatic backdrops to the shorees.
+The coastal cliffs around Baían Azul a famous geological feature, created by erosion and dramatic backdrops to the shorees.

 • Quieter Beaches: